Airbnb’s consistent rebrand focuses on the sense of belonging to a community

 More users have also suggested that the logo resembles the symbol used by furniture brand Habitat and Japanese restaurant Sushi Shop.

 Overall, I really like Airbnb’s effort to reimagine its brand and root it in the people rather than in the technology as it used to be before.
 Airbnb is making the move from being a technological brand to a lifestyle brand and this has the potential to really push the company forward to the next level.

 The fact that the “Bélo” symbol was imagined according to the ideas of people, place, love, and the brand is very clever and illustrates the thought DesignStudio put into creating a meaningful brand with well-defined values.

 It is a shame that people see sexual representations within this symbol and are actively damaging the brand by publicly deriding it, especially since the brand put an effort into spreading a positive message through this new symbol.

 However, Airbnb says that it is happy for people to do what they like with the symbol, and it could be seen that allowing people to create and share their own versions is a great way to generate some added publicity for the rebrand.

-In my opinion, the more dangerous part of the controversy is that the “Bélo” looks very similar to Automation Anywhere’s symbol.
-However, since Automation Anywhere have agreed to change its logo this is great news for Airbnb who will be able to preserve their newly designed logo for the future.
+In my opinion, the most dangerous part of the controversy is that the “Bélo” looks very similar to Automation Anywhere’s symbol.
+However, since Automation Anywhere has agreed to change its logo this is great news for Airbnb who will be able to preserve its newly designed logo for the future.